Prostitutes; registration of activity

 - the person is under 21 years of age and there are indications that he or she is being or will be induced by third parties to engage in or continue prostitution, or

-- if there are indications that the person is being or is to be induced into prostitution by third parties by taking advantage of a situation of coercion, of his or her helplessness connected with his or her residence in a foreign country or of his or her personal or economic dependence, or that the person is being or is to be exploited by third parties.
+- if there are indications that the person is being or is intended to be induced into prostitution by third parties by exploiting a situation of coercion, their helplessness associated with their stay in a foreign country, or their personal or economic dependence, or that such person is being or is intended to be exploited by third parties.

-You must register in person with the authority in whose area of responsibility you primarily wish to carry out your activity.
+The registration must be made in person at the authority in whose area of responsibility you primarily wish to carry out your activity.

-The personal registration and the information and counselling interview should be conducted in a confidential setting.
+The personal registration and the information and counseling interview should be conducted in a confidential setting.

-During the counselling interview, the competent authority shall provide the prostitute with information on the practice of prostitution in an appropriate form.
-The information should be written in a language that the prostitute understands.
+During the counseling interview, the competent authority shall provide the prostitute with information on the practice of prostitution in an appropriate form.
+The information shall be written in a language that the prostitute understands.

-As proof that registration has taken place, the competent authority shall issue a certificate of registration to the person required to register.
+As proof that registration has taken place, the competent authority shall issue a registration certificate to the person required to register.

 You must register your activity before starting it.

-Pursuant to Section 5 (1) of the Prostitution Protection Act (ProstSchG), the competent authority shall issue a certificate of registration to the person subject to registration within five working days as proof that registration has taken place.
+Pursuant to Section 5 (1) of the Prostitution Protection Act (ProstSchG), the competent authority shall issue a certificate of registration within five working days to the person required to register as proof that registration has taken place.